sachin4594/svaidya.github.io/_pages/research_page.md

 <img align="right" img src="https://raw.githubusercontent.com/sachin4594/svaidya.github.io/master/images/BIC.png" width="325" style="margin: 20px">
 <div style="text-align: justify">

 The field of nanophotonics focuses on the manipulation and control of light on the nanometer scale.
 The unique properties of light-matter interactions at these scales arise from the confinement of photons to dimensions comparable to the wavelength of light.
-This confinement leads to phenomena such as enhanced optical forces, strong light-matter coupling, and the ability to manipulate light in ways that are impossible with traditional optical components.
-This precise control of light makes it possible to leverage effects like the Purcell effect to increase spontaneous emission rates or achieve supercollimation, promising advancements in applications such as developing nanophotonic scintillators.
+This confinement leads to phenomena such as enhanced optical transport, strong light-matter coupling, and the ability to manipulate light in ways that are impossible with traditional optical components.
+This precise control makes it possible to leverage phenomena like the Purcell effect to increase spontaneous emission rates or supercollimation to guide light.
 <br><br>

 Some key questions that inform my research:<br>